-She lives in Portland, Oregon, where she teaches writing and works at Literary Arts as the Director of Programs for Writers.
+She lives in Portland, Oregon, where she works at Literary Arts as the Director of Programs for Writers.
 She offers manuscript consultation for full-length manuscripts, chapbook-length manuscripts, and individual poems.
 Contact her at MoorePoetryPDX@gmail.com for more information and rates.

 Susan can be found on Twitter @Susanmoorepdx and on Instagram.
 To join her mailing list, email her at MoorePoetryPDX@gmail.com.

 Excellent poem in today’s NYTimes Magazine.
 Thanks for it! –Michael Hettich